robe2037/tract_estimates_2000/README.md

 We then convert 2000 block counts to 2010 block counts using the 2000 block to 2010 block crosswalk provided by NHGIS.
 At this point, we aggregate the counts at the 2010 block level to 2010 tracts to obtain reallocated 2000 data for 2010 tract boundaries.

+Reallocation scripts are found in `/R/02_realloc`.
 Reallocated data are found in `/data/realloc`.
 2000 data are batch processed by state, with intermediate output stored in `/data/realloc/states`.

 ### 2020 Population Projection